 2012 (English)In: Journal of the Electrochemical Society, ISSN 0013-4651, Vol. 159, no 11, A1856-A1860 p.Article in journal (Refereed) Published

 In regard to the increasing market launch of plug-in hybrid electric vehicles (PHEVs), understanding battery pack performance under electric vehicle (EV) operating conditions is essential.
 As lifetime still remains an issue for battery packs, it is a necessity to monitor the battery pack's state-of-health (SOH) on-board.
-Standard performance tests for health evaluation do not apply since operation interruptions and additional testing equipment are beyond question during ordinary EV usage.
+Standard laboratory performance tests for health evaluation do not apply since operation interruptions and additional testing equipment are out of the question during ordinary EV usage.
 We suggest a novel methodology of performance estimation from real-life battery data.
-On the basis of battery pack data collected during PHEV operation, a support vector machine model is constructed that serves as source for performance evaluation figures.
-The SOH indicator "10 s discharge resistance" as known from hybrid pulse power characterization (HPPC) tests is chosen to exemplify how performance degradation can be followed over a year.
+On the basis of battery pack data collected during PHEV operation, a support vector machine model capturing battery behavior characteristics is constructed.
+By virtually testing this battery model, access to standard performance evaluation figures can be gained.
+The SOH indicator "10 s discharge resistance" as known from hybrid pulse power characterization (HPPC) tests is chosen to exemplify how performance can be followed over a year.

 Place, publisher, year, edition, pages

 QC 201507162012-11-062012-10-312015-09-14Bibliographically approved